 I am a postdoctoral researcher interested in studying human past from an interdisciplinary perspective.
-My current project is about contacts among Finnic languages (funded by Emil Aaltonen Foundation) at the University of Turku.
-I am also the PI in the new Kinura work group funded by Kone Foundation (at the University of Helsinki) where we study the evolution of kinship in Uralic speaking populations.
+I am the PI in the Kinura work group funded by Kone Foundation (at the University of Helsinki) where we study the evolution of kinship in Uralic speaking populations.

 Since then I have learned a lot about – for example – linguistics, history, archeology, and GIS-methods, which suits me well because I have always been interested in different fields.
 During my year in Bristol I learnt a lot more also about anthropology.
 What a joy!
 I have presented my work to a variety of audiences and become an expert in multidisciplinary discussions, as that has been part of my everyday life when working with this topic.